SMATechnologies/hycu-webservciestemplate/README.md

 # Prerequisites
 - Opcon V19.1
-- SMA Webservices Connector for Windows or Linux V20.0.3
+- SMA OpCon Web Services Connector for Windows or Linux V20.0.3

 - a HYCU Data Protection system and an Adminitrator account on this system.
 - Create on Opcon on global property (mandatory) for Hycu API url:
     - [[myHycuServer]]: your Hycu API url (https://xxx.xxx.xxx.xxx:8443)